-Announced in November was the first wireless model in Sony's sports headphones line.
+Announced today is the first wireless model in Sony’s sports headphones line.
 The behind-the-neck DR-BT160AS Bluetooth Active Style headphones feature a subtle, built-in microphone for hands-free cellphone operation and A2DP Bluetooth Stereo protocol for music streaming from compatible devices, plus remote-control functionality.

 The headphones are water resistant and feature an adjustable earpiece shaft designed to distribute the weight behind the ears, rather than on the back of the head, for a more comfortable feel during athletic activity, the company said.

 They include rechargeable li-ion batteries.